 There is also a culture within our school where teachers will hold formal and informal meetings if there is a concern that has been raised by either the parent or the teacher with regards to the child’s attainment or progress.
 Under the new code of practice, it is recommended that there are additional meetings with parents who have children with SEND.
 Oakhill Primary Academy will make the decision as to which parents require more frequent meetings between themselves and the class teacher / SENCO to discuss progress.
 The frequency of these meetings will depend on the child’s specific needs.
 Where appropriate, the school will provide information sessions to parents of children with SEND; this may be to clarify the systems and procedures that are in place at school or to provide some training on how to support children with specific needs from an educational perspective.

 Formal reports are shared with all parents at the end of the school year.

 Oakhill Primary Academy ensures that all staff receive up to date training and that there are designated staff to deal with pastoral care.
-Senior Leaders support the SENCO, Learning Mentor, Parent Support Worker and Inclusion Support Worker to ensure that all children feel safe and supported and can access their learning in spite of any pastoral issues.
+Senior Leaders support the SENCO and Learning Mentor to ensure that all children feel safe and supported and can access their learning in spite of any pastoral issues.

-Oakhill Primary Academy follows a strict Behaviour Policy and Anti Bullying Policy.
+Oakhill Primary Academy follows The BPP partnership Behaviour Policy and Anti Bullying Policy.
 This can be viewed on the school website by following the “About Us” and then “School Policies” links.
 These policies are also accessible from the school office to all visitors and school staff.

 What services and expertise are available or accessed by the school, including staff with specific specialist knowledge/qualifications?